AndiBraimllari/Kaggle-Competition-TensorFlow-2/README.md

 Subclassing tf.keras.Model for a custom conv. model,

-using tf.data.Dataset for shuffling and batching,
+Using tf.data.Dataset for shuffling and batching,

-increasing dataset size by using image tf.keras.preprocessing.image.ImageDataGenerator,
+Increasing dataset size by using tf.keras.preprocessing.image.ImageDataGenerator,

-enable distributed strategy,
+Enable distributed strategy,

-using tf.GradientTape for explicit optimization.
+Using tf.GradientTape for explicit optimization.